akkikiki/CSCI-4622-Machine-Learning-sp21/info/syllabus.md

 Before returning to campus, all students must complete the COVID-19 Student Health and Expectations Course.
 Before coming on to campus each day, all students are required to complete a Daily Health Form.
 In this class, you may be reminded of the responsibility to complete the Daily Health Form and given time during class to complete it.

 Students who have tested positive for COVID-19, have symptoms of COVID-19, or have had close contact with someone who has tested positive for or had symptoms of COVID-19 must stay home and complete the Health Questionnaire and Illness Reporting Form remotely.
-In this class, if you are sick or quarantined, please email me at chenhao.tan@colorado.edu to let me know that "you are absent due to illness or quarantine".
+In this class, if you are sick or quarantined, please email me at Yoshinari.Fujinuma@colorado.edu to let me know that "you are absent due to illness or quarantine".